sitemill/craft-auto-pdf/README.md

 ## Configuring Auto PDF

+### Image Volume
 Auto PDF requires you to set up a separate volume to store the hi-res image files.
 It's recommended that you hide this volume from your users to avoid confusion.

+### Convert existing PDFs
+Only enable this if you have a few PDFs, or are in dev/staging environment as it will likely take a while.

+### Quality
+The compression quality, 'High' is recommended.

+### Resolution
+The resolution in DPI (dots per inch) that the PDF will be opened as, the higher the number the higher the quality before compression.

 ## Auto PDF Roadmap